A groundbreaking theoretical linguistic framework

 Let’s take these user questions:

-I want to buy a ticket for someone who is obese
+- I want to buy a ticket for my son